By Protima Tiwary

 On days I’d get lost in my chain of thoughts, I realized I was clocking in a good 7-8km.
 I now consciously started looking at my timing and started setting goals.
 Next thing you know, I had completed a 10km in 55minutes, my average time for 5km was 27minutes, and gym clothes constituted 70% of my cupboard.
 I was THRILLED.

 2016 was a great year for fitness – I maintained a weight of 54kgs for a good part of the year and concentrated on getting a tone.
-HIITs became a part of my life, and seeing results, feeling the sore muscles, pushing myself to the next level, all of this gave me a high.
+HIITs became a part of my life, and seeing results.
+Needless to say, feeling the sore muscles, pushing myself to the next level, all of this gave me a high.

 Women And Muscles